 Fiji Destination Guide

 Fiji serves up a fine concoction of things to do, most of which make this a water-lovers' haven.
 If you go a little out of your way, you'll be rewarded with coral gardens, manta rays and turtles when you dive the Great Astrolabe Reef off the tiny southern island of Kadavu.
-Surfers head to the Mamanuca islands for waves of legend.
+Keen surfers should head to the Mamanuca islands for waves of legend.
 The permanent six-metre wave 'Cloudbreak' off the coast of Tavarua is described by surf champion Kelly Slater as one of the most perfect waves he’s ever surfed.
 The Yasawa and Turtle Islands are cited as having some of the best beaches in the region, while the shores of the Mamanucas are known for their starring roles in major Hollywood films including Cast Away, and the hit TV show, Survivor

 Eat and Drink

 Fiji restaurants and cafes with an emphasis on local cooking style will often use rice, sweet potatoes, taro, cassava, coconut and fish in their dishes.
-An example of a local dish is kokoda – raw fish salad with lime juice, onions, chillies, carrots, tomatoes and coconut cream.
+An example of a local dish is 'kokoda' – raw fish salad with lime juice, onions, chillies, carrots, tomatoes and coconut cream.
 Many Fijians use their hands when eating and it's common to sit on the floor.
-If you try the ubiquitous local drink kava, you won't forget it in a hurry.
-Made from the root of a plant that's a member of the pepper family, it makes your lips and tongue tingle and head light.
-Not known for its taste, more as a social lubricant, kava plays a central role in Fijian life.
+If you try the ubiquitous local drink kava, you won't forget it in a hurry!
+Made from the root of a plant that's a member of the pepper family, it makes your lips and tongue tingle and head feel especially light.
+Known more as a social lubricant than for its taste, kava plays a central role in Fijian life.

 Where to Stay

-Fiji accommodation varies across the islands from flash 5-star resorts with all inclusions, to budget accommodation and local bures.
-The global players like Shangri-La, InterContinental, Westin, Radisson, Hilton and Ridges are here.
-(Several of these are only a short transfer from Nadi.)
-Bures, or Fijian bungalows, can be found throughout the archipelago – some are more secluded than others – including Viti Levu, Malalo Island, Castaway Island, Turtle Island, the Yasawas and Mamanuca Islands.
-Fijians love children and are very family friendly but there are adults-only resorts catering to couples who want to get away sans little ones.
+Fiji accommodation varies across the islands from swishy 5-star resorts with all inclusions, to budget accommodation and local bures.
+The global players like Shangri-La, InterContinental, Westin, Radisson, Hilton and Ridges are all here, and several of these are only a short transfer from Nadi.
+Bures, or Fijian bungalows, can be found throughout the archipelago – some are more secluded than others – including Viti Levu, Malalo Island, Castaway Island, Turtle Island, the Yasawas and Mamanucas.
+Fijians love children and are very family oriented, but there are adults-only resorts catering to couples who want to get away sans little ones.

-While you won't end up with tangible goods, you will have a heavenly experience when you purchase a good pamper.
-Fiji's top resorts usually sport a spa stocked with delicious-smelling lotions and potions and ready hands to help you unwind with a massage.
-A Fiji shopping list might also include South Sea pearls and local crafts.
-Nadi and Suva craft markets, held every day except Sunday.
+While you won't end up with tangible goods, you will have a heavenly experience when you purchase a good pamper treatment.
+Fiji's top resorts usually come with an on-site spa stocked with delicious-smelling lotions and potions and ready hands to help you unwind with a massage.
+A Fiji shopping list might also include South Sea pearls and local crafts from the Nadi and Suva craft markets, held every day except Sunday.
 You can buy a little leisure in one of Fiji’s massage huts, day spas or famous mud baths.

 Fiji like a Local

-When you take advantage of a cheap flight to Fiji and start to explore this part of the South Pacific, you'll get an introduction to 'Fiji time'.
-It's the same as island time.
-Things happen, when they happen.
+When you take advantage of cheap flights to Fiji and start to explore this part of the South Pacific, you'll get an introduction to 'Fiji time'.
+It's the same as 'island time' – things happen, when they happen.
 Why rush?
 You're surrounded by beautiful scenery, friendly locals and tropical ocean.
 Relax.
 Enjoy it.
-See your family and friends as a gift; listen, laugh and love.
 Then you'll be well on your way to seeing Fiji like a local.
 With white beaches and sparkling blue water, Fiji is also the perfect place to try your hand at water activities such as diving, kayaking, spear fishing or a leisurely cruise on a sail boat.